mariefeliciabeclin/mariefeliciabeclin.github.io/_pages/about.md

 Marie-Félicia Beclin
 ======

-I am a PhD student at [Université de Montpellier](https://www.umontpellier.fr/formation) in [Desbrest Institute of Epidemiology and Public Health](https://idesp.umontpellier.fr/), and I am also a member of the team [PreMeDICaL](https://team.inria.fr/premedical/) at Inria.
+I am a PhD student at [Université de Montpellier](https://www.umontpellier.fr/formation) within the [Desbrest Institute of Epidemiology and Public Health](https://idesp.umontpellier.fr/), and I am also a member of the team [PreMeDICaL](https://team.inria.fr/premedical/) at Inria.
 I am supervised by [Nicolas Molinari](http://n.molinari.free.fr/) and [Pierre Lafaye de Micheaux](https://web.maths.unsw.edu.au/~lafaye/).

-My current work lie on applied statistics about

-I am an engineer by training.
-I am graduated form Ecole des Mines de Saint-Etienne.
-My current work lie on applied statistics.
-I am working with  thoracic computed tomography scans from asthmatic patients.
+While my foundational education is in engineering, having graduated from Ecole des Mines de Saint-Etienne, my current focus lies in the realm of applied statistics.
+Specifically, I am engrossed in the analysis of thoracic computed tomography scans from patients afflicted by asthma